 2. Back up website files regularly

 Bad stuff happens.
 Websites get hacked, things blow up, and hard work can maliciously – or accidentally – vanish.
 It’s happened to me more than once!
 But you can minimize your own potential losses by regularly backing up website files.
-Luckily, my website hosting service is Bluehost*, and a Tech Support guy restored my site using backup files following one major catastrophe.
+Luckily, my website hosting service is Bluehost* (this is an affiliate link, which means I’ll get paid a small commission (at no cost to you) if you click on the link and purchase the vendor’s service), and a Tech Support guy restored my site using backup files following one major catastrophe.
 It only took about five minutes, because I subscribe to a service through Bluehost called “Site Backup & Restore Pro,” which backs up my site files weekly.
 I try (operative word) to download the files to my hard drive once a month as an added defense.

 3. Update WordPress, themes, and plug-ins